cha0s/truss/docs/hook/trussServerPreBootstrap.md

 <h3>Mitigate slow build times</h3>

-If your package `require`s heavy modules, you should require them in an implementation of hook `trussPreBootstrap`.
+If your package `require`s heavy modules, you should require them in an implementation of hook `trussServerPreBootstrap`.
 For instance, say you have a package like:

 ```javascript